| Are there 'alternatives' to animal experiments?

 not detected in animal tests.

-A heart drug given to patients for four years before side
+ERALDINA heart drug given to patients for four years before side

 effects were identified, including blindness, stomach problems,